 At The Tanzanite Experience, we ensure our clients get the best Tanzanite value per carat and that they are given exactly what they paid for.
 We do this by following set guidelines for our gemstones based on the different types of cuts available, namely Heart, Marquise, Octagon, Oval, Pear, Round, and Trilliant, our gemstones usually hold the following carats per dimension.

 |Shape||Size (mm)||Weight in Carat|

 Gems of intense blue or violet color are usually worth more than pale Tanzanites.
-Similarly, a stone with excellent clarity or very few noticeable blemishes is considered to have a significantly greater value than those with eye visible inclusions.
-By combining all these ingredients, you can ensure that you invest in a Tanzanite gemstone which both fits your expectations and your budget.
+Similarly, a stone with excellent clarity or very few noticeable blemishes is considered to have a significantly greater value than those with eye-visible inclusions.
+By combining all these ingredients, you can ensure that you invest in a Tanzanite gemstone that both fits your expectations and your budget.